DoZe2026/AI-Product-Strategy-/02-the-moat/kill-switch.md

 ## If [primary vendor] doubles pricing tomorrow:
 <!-- What's your 48-hour response? -->
-Microsoft Azure - Review contract, Enter strategic genociations Copilot - switch to Clode Code or reduce volume if possible within Copilot
+For Microsoft Azure as a platform - Review contract, Enter strategic genociations.
+For Copilot - switch to Clode Code or reduce volume if possible within Copilot.

 ## If [primary vendor] ships a competing product: